-Like other drugs, Januvia can cause side effects.
-Read on to learn about potential common, mild, and serious side effects.
-For a general overview of Januvia, including its limitations of use, see this article.
+Read on to learn about potential common, mild, and serious side effects of Januvia.
+For a general overview of the drug, including details about its uses, see this article.

 Januvia can cause certain side effects, some of which are more common than others.
 These side effects may be temporary, lasting a few days or weeks.
 But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.